DormantLogician/equal-language-concept/doc/Operation.md

     A['B]
     (A['B], 'Input, ('Export,'Export2), ('Import, 'Import2))

-Indicates that category or service with specified label is to be instantiated at position - this creates an anonymous version of that category or service in the form of:
+Indicates that category or service with specified label is to be expanded at position - this creates an anonymous version of that category or service in the form of:

     (''['A], 'B O 'C)